Norman Douglas: Reception

 H. M. Tomlinson, a contemporary of Douglas's, concluded his 1931 biography by saying that Douglas's kind of prose "is at present out of fashion".
 He found his writing "at times as ruthless in its irony as Swift's" and "as warm and tender as Sterne's".

 Peter Ackroyd describes Douglas's London Street Games as "a vivid memorial to the inventiveness and energy of London children, and an implicit testimony to the streets which harboured and protected their play."

 John Sutherland reports that "Douglas's Mediterranean travel writing chimed with the public taste", and that "there was a time when, in smart literary conversations, Norman Douglas was regarded as one of the smartest things going.
 Part of that smartness was his keeping, for the whole of his long depraved life, one jump ahead of the law."

 In "The Grand Tour and Beyond: British and American Travellers in Southern Italy, 1545–1960" (which is chapter 4 of The Evolution of the Grand Tour: Anglo-Italian Cultural Relations since the Renaissance), Edward Chaney wrote that "the true heir to the great tradition of the 'pedestrian tour' in our own [20th] century has been 'pagan-to-the-core' Norman Douglas.
 Having first visited the south of Italy with his brother in 1888, before he was 30 he had abandoned his pregnant Russian mistress and his job at the British Embassy in St Petersburg and purchased a villa at Posillipo.
-By then he had also published his first piece on the subject of southern Italy...."
+By then he had also published his first piece on the subject of southern Italy ...".

 Works

 Douglas's most famous work, South Wind, is a fictionalised account of life in Capri, with controversial references to moral and sexual issues.
 It has been frequently reprinted.

 His travel books combine erudition, insight, whimsicality, and fine prose.
 These works include Siren Land (1911), Fountains in the Sand, described as "rambles amongst the oases of Tunisia" (1912), Old Calabria (1915), Together (Austria) (1923), Alone (Italy) (1921), and the short “One Day” (Greece) (1929).
 Reviewing Douglas's work in Italian Americana, John Paul Russo wrote:

 Douglas ... published three travel books of his walking tours of Italy: Siren Land, ...
 Old Calabria ... and Alone....
 Scholars prefer the first; Douglas and his aficionados, the third; but the common reader has decided upon the middle work as the masterpiece.

 Douglas's early pamphlets on Capri were revised in Capri (privately published, 1930).
 His last published work was A Footnote on Capri (1952).

 In 1928, Douglas published Some Limericks, an anthology of more-or-less obscene limericks with a mock-scholarly critical apparatus.
 This classic (of its kind) has been frequently republished, often without acknowledgment in pirate editions.
 A definitive edition has now been published.

-Looking Back and Together are among Douglas biographer Rachel Hope Cleves' "favorite Douglas books".
+Looking Back and Together are among Douglas biographer Rachel Hope Cleves's "favorite Douglas books".